Development¶

 Update requirements files¶

+This project does not offer requirements files that are manually maintained.
 The dependencies are defined within pyproject.toml.
 There, you can add, modify, or remove libraries.
 Afterward, run pip-compile to generate the requirements files.

-Admin development¶
+Admin and frontend development¶

 $ node -v